 If you are an interpreter interested in shifting to remote interpretation, certain variations and challenges come with the transition.
 Here are a couple of tips for interpreters thinking about transitioning to remote interpretation work.
 For a more comprehensive guide to making the switch, including suggestions for finding work and what kind of changes to expect, see our free Webinar.

 Be Prepared for Unpredictability

 Remote interpretation comes with a larger variation in population and content.
-When I began working as a remote interpreter, I was accustomed to interpreting for the pool of Spanish-speakers in my area.
-Once I began interpreting remotely, I was exposed to accents, slangs, and idioms that I was unfamiliar with.
+When I began working as a remote interpreter, I was accustomed to interpreting for the pool of Spanish speakers in my area.
+Once I began interpreting remotely, I was exposed to accents, slang, and idioms that I was unfamiliar with.
 Interpreting for a larger population exposes you to more variation within your language.
 Preparing yourself for this unpredictability is important as you’re shifting to remote interpretation work.

 One way to remedy this is to use the resources that you have at your disposal.
 Use your favorite online dictionary to look up terms, use glossaries provided by the remote interpretation company you’re working with, or ask the speaker to clarify a term.
 Another tip is to keep a journal of unfamiliar terms.
 This will help build your vocabulary over time and help you become a more well-rounded interpreter.

 One of the biggest challenges as an interpreter is managing the flow of the conversation.
 To do this successfully, you must allow the speaker to get their message across fluidly and completely and still be able to interpret with accuracy.
 This challenge is intensified when working remotely.
 End-users may be unfamiliar with working with interpreters or there may be multiple people speaking at the same time.